Lux Express travel info

-* Foreign nationals must present a negative PCR test result for Covid-19 obtained no earlier than two calendar days (48h) prior to arrival in Russia.
+- All other foreign nationals must present a negative PCR test result for COVID-19 obtained no earlier than two calendar days (48 hours) before arriving to Russia.

 For more information, visit the Rospotrebnadzor website (in Russian).

-- Transit through Russia to Estonia: it is forbidden to transit through the territory of the Russian Federation; EU citizens can leave the country.
+- Transit through Russia to Estonia: it is forbidden to transit through the territory of the Russian Federation.

 - We recommend to visit webpage of the Embassy of the Russian Federation in Estonia (in Russian) and the website of the Border Guard Service of the Federal Security Service of Russia (in Russian) for information about exceptions regarding the purpose of travel as well as about possible restrictions on exit from the country.
 Border Guard Service of Russia may be contacted also by phone: +7(812)5780312, +7(812)578-05-76, +7(812)578-06-84.

 Until the travel restrictions between EU and Russia are valid, there are no Lux Express departures from Russia to Latvia.
 It is possible to travel with Lux Express from St. Petersburg to Riga with bus change in Tallinn.